Places of Interest in Exmoor

 A drive or walk across the wild moorland is sure to be rewarded with scenes of wild Exmoor ponies, cattle and sheep.
 In spring, walk or ‘park and ride’ to Snow Drop Valley three miles away.
 The National Park arrange guided walks throughout the summer.
 Riding stables are within a few miles.

 The National Trust villages of Selworthy and Horner are picturesque.
 Enjoy a walk through Horner Woods, one of Britain’s ancient woodlands.
 There are mountain bike trails.
-Coarse and fly fishing are also available locally at Wimbleball and Clatworthy lakes, sea fishing on the coast is within eight miles.
+Coarse and fly fishing are also available locally at Wimbleball and Clatworthy lakes, sea fishing on the coast is within ten miles.